hidakatsuya/redmined/README.md

   :
 ```

-The, place your Redmine plugin in `plugins/redmine_your_plugin` and go to that directory.
+Then, place your Redmine plugin in `plugins/redmine_your_plugin` and go to that directory.

 ```shell
 cd plugins/redmine_your_plugin